Bandwidth/redux-facet/README.md

 ### `selectors`

-`redux-facet` exports a selector to select facet state from the store by name.
-You can access it by calling `selectors.selectFacetState(facetName)`.
+`redux-facet` exports a selector creator to select facet state from the store by name.
+You can access it by calling `selectors.createFacetStateSelector(facetName)`.
 Calling the returned function with your store will return the state of that facet.

 ### `createStructuredFacetSelector(facetSelectorCreators: Object, normalSelectors?: Object)`